paschalidi/user-manual/README.md

 * **Motivation**
   * I want to believe that I am a good in keeping myself motivated.
 What might break my motivational castle is an environment in which people are oparating under fear, shame or guilt.
 * **Agreements**
   * I personally try to keep my agreements.
 Which means, I also appreciate when people do the same.
 This of course can't always be the case but I try keeping a good record.
-  * If you can't keep an agreement we made that is fine, just please communicate it with me so that I manage my expectations.
+Know that, If I wont be able to keep an agreement I will communicate it with you beforehands.

 - **Ownership**
   - I appreciate when people work with a sense of ownership.
 I am enjoying doing the same.